chowing110/chowing110.github.io/README.md

 # Web AR Demo with AR.js

 This is a testing demo for multiple NFT markers.
-Scan https://chowing110.github.io/img-src/2b.jpg in order to view the custom model with text description

-To test the demo
+Demo
 https://chowing110.github.io

+Scan https://chowing110.github.io/img-src/2b.jpg to view the custom model with text description

-Scan this picture
+Or scan this picture
 https://chowing110.github.io/img-src/2.jpg

 Notes for developer